Key Takeaways

 Returns Processing Fees

 This is not just a fee.
 Return rate is one of the core metrics I evaluate before entering any market.
-A category with a 15% return rate means roughly 1 in 7 units is a pure cost center.
+A category with a 15% return rate means roughly 1 in 7 units is a pure cost center, and in most categories that sits well past the benchmark.
 High return rate in a category is a structural problem no listing optimization can fix.
 If the product category fundamentally generates returns (apparel sizing issues, fragile electronics, products that look different in person), that is baked into the market economics.
 You cannot advertise your way out of it.

 This is why return rate is part of the Market-First Question.
 Before you ask "is this a good product?" ask "is this a market where the return rate will destroy my margin?"